 While I was away from school, tuition prices skyrocketed.
 Had I not withdrawn, I would have been grandfathered under the old tuition rates.
 Instead, I faced a 400% tuition increase.

 I had already been covering some of my tuition with student loans, but I didn’t want to use more.
 I had a choice: either transfer to a cheaper school, or figure out how to pay the extra tuition without loans.

 Transferring to another school meant delaying graduation, since not all my credits would transfer.
 In a desperate attempt to stay with my university, but not pay more than I had to, I called the Financial Aid Office and asked for help.

 I had always had a small academic merit scholarship, and after the discussion with them, the size was increased.
 The increase didn’t cover all I needed, but it was more than I had before I made the call.
 I then worked hard to cover the rest of the gap.

 The fall college semester is almost here.
 Chances are, you’ve decided how you’re going to pay for tuition.
 If you decided upon student loans, was that the only option you stopped to consider?

 Student loans are just one way to pay for college.
-They’re easy to get, but they’re also something you’ll have to pay for years to come.
+They’re easy to get just like payday loans from Snabblån365.com, but they’re also something you’ll have to pay for years to come.
 Affording the minimum payments might mean forgoing some needs and wants for up to 20 years.